-A good Twitter name can help you promote your brand, make it easy for you to be found and will make you appear more genuine.
+Along with getting the Twitter header size right and posting the appropriate tweets, a good Twitter name can help you promote your brand, make it easy for you to be found, and will make you appear more genuine.

 So if you want to learn how to choose the perfect Twitter name, take all six points below into consideration:-

 1. Use a relevant name: